peteruu/apidoc-csfd/source/index.html.md

 ---
 # Introduction

-Welcome to the Imdb Unofficial API!
+Welcome to the Csfd Unofficial API!
 You can use our API to access Imdb content.
 In examples we are using Symfony component called [The HttpClient Component](https://symfony.com/doc/current/components/http_client.html).

 # Authentication